dockstore/dockstore/README.md

 ## Swagger Java Client for Dockstore

-This will no longer be necessary to do manually and is left here for reference purposes.
+This will no longer be necessary to do manually and is now done as part of the Maven build process.
+Content is left here for reference purposes.

 Background: